SruthinagaK/ThreatHunt-Lurker/flag_2.md

 🚩 Flag 2 – Reconnaissance Script Hash
 🎯 Objective:
-Identify the PowerShell script used during the reconnaissance phase of the attack and its associated SHA256 hashh.
+Identify the PowerShell script used during the reconnaissance phase of the attack and its associated SHA256 hash.

 🧠 Analysis:

 Using the query:
 ```kusto
 DeviceProcessEvents